kritiAT/LC_PLAB2-group_4/group4_template/Documentation.md

-# Protein Identification via k-mer Genetic Sequence Assembly

-### Take a list of DNA strands as inputs, and perform multiple sequence alignment to reconstruct the genetic sequence.
-### The compiled genetic sequence is then transcribed to its corresponding mRNA sequence.ORFs are then identified  to predict possible amino acid sequences.
-### The generated amino acid sequences are then aligned against a protein database using blast server.
-### Finally, the list of possible proteins is returned.
+# Group4 Package Documentation

+## Protein Prediction

 The aminoacidic sequences are provided as a list of strings which are used to build a query which will be submitted to blast server for an alignment against sequences in a choice database (default is PDB).

-In the request is possible to specify the database, the blast server to use, the email adress for contact purposes and other blast parameters.
+In the request is possible to specify the database, the blast server to use, the email address for contact purposes and other blast parameters.
-The Request module is used to sumbit the query.
+The Request module is used to submit the query.

 The result response will be output by the function *query_Blast*.
 The Request ID (rid) will be extracted by the function *extract_attribute* and it will used to